top of page

 For other frequently recommended products and special offers for friends of The Memory Compass CLICK HERE

-The Memory Compass Team Notes: This blog post contains affiliate links.
+The Memory Compass Team Notes: This blog post contains affiliate links. as an Amazon Associate, I earn from qualifying purchases.
 If you purchase something from my link, I will receive a small commission from the sale.
 It’s an easy way to support my cause at no cost to you, but is paid by the company.
 I do not take becoming an affiliate with any company lightly.
 If I am, it’s because I believe in the company and their product, and who I trust are making the dementia care space a better place.
 Still have questions about these links or our process?
 Feel free to email info@thememorycompass.com.

 Dementia Navigation Coach and Consultant for families